Site Article Synopses and Relevance

 parturition or fission model of planet birth.

-Relevance: This is a much better model than the accretion
+Relevance: More on positing a much better model than the accretion

 Chronology & Dating Material

 Synopsis: An article about the true nature of time, and what